ys-ha/ys-ha/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. candidate in Industrial and Systems Engineering (Minor in Mathematics) at North Carolina State University.
-My research focuses on <b>Stochastic Optimization</b>, <b>Monte Carlo Simulation</b>, <b>Quantum Computing</b>, and <b>Machine Learning</b>.
-Specifically, I am interested in designing stochastic optimization algorithms to tackle real-world problems.
+Yunsoo Ha is a Postdoctoral Researcher at the National Renewable Energy Laboratory within the Artificial Intelligence, Learning, and Intelligent Systems (ALIS) group.
+He earned his Ph.D. from the Department of Industrial and Systems Engineering at North Carolina State University.
+His research focuses on developing stochastic optimization algorithms to tackle real-world problems.
+He is particularly interested in bridging theory and practice to design efficient, scalable solutions for decision-making under uncertainty.
 {style="text-align: justify;"}